Txori/SotC_PALtoNTSC/README.md

 **How to**

 1. Follow Sad Origami's instructions to add his texture pack to the PCSX2/textures folder.
-2. Place the output file in the PCSX2/textures folder.
+2. Place SotC_PALtoNTSC.exe file in the PCSX2/textures folder.
-3. Run the output file.
+3. Run SotC_PALtoNTSC.exe file.
 It's done.

 **Note**